Subbie Retreat and Advisory Program

 Before graduation, the seniors’ rite of passage to “alumnihood” begins with a candlelight supper.
 Seniors exchange their Last Words in a souvenir publication and leave their mark on the school with hand printing in the student lounge.

-the Disorientation Picnic is sponsored by Student Council and is the last social event of the year.
+The Disorientation Picnic is sponsored by the Student Council and is the last social event of the year.
 It is a great way to remember the year.